PFA03027/constrained_any/README.md

         // a is not equal to b
     }
 ```
-The second constraint requires the type T to be hashable like;
+The second constraint requires the type T to be hashable like below;
 ```cpp
     T a;
     std::hash<T> h;
     std::size_t hash = h(a);
 ```
-And according to these constraints, yan::unordered_key_any is able to apply the comparison operator == by the member function named "equal_to()" and also hash by the member function named "hash_value()".
+According to these constraints, yan::unordered_key_any is able to apply the comparison operator == by the member function named "equal_to()" and also hash by the member function named "hash_value()".

 Therefore, you can compare by operator== and hash by std::hash like below;
 ```cpp